 - $P(W_1^n)$ comprises the language model (LM) which represents our prior linguistic knowledge independently of the observed acoustic information.
-Typically, language modelling is carried out using stochastic N-gram in which word probabilities are only dependent on the N-1 predecessors: - $P(O_1^T|W_1^n)$ represents our model of the lexical, phonetic, and acoustic knowledge: - The lexical knowledge comprises the known words along with their pronunciation.
+Typically, language modelling is carried out using stochastic N-gram in which word probabilities are only dependent on the N 1 predecessors: - $P(O_1^T | W_1^n)$ represents our model of the lexical, phonetic, and acoustic knowledge: - The lexical knowledge comprises the known words along with their pronunciation.
 Multiple pronunciations may be included, possibly with a prior probability for each pronunciation variant. - The phonetic knowledge describes the fundamental units in the pronunciation lexicon.
-These units are usually modelled in the context of their neighbours to account for the systematic, contextual variation that occurs in naturally spoken speech, even across word boundaries. - Acoustic knowledge is represented by way of the state emission probability density functions associated with each state of each context-dependent phoneme.
+These units are usually modelled in the context of their neighbours to account for the systematic, contextual variation that occurs in naturally spoken speech, even across word boundaries. - Acoustic knowledge is represented by way of the state emission probability density functions associated with each state of each contextdependent phoneme.
 In practice, various parameter tying schemes are used in emission PDF estimation to improve model of robustness.

 A complete search of the solution space is practically infeasible, hence, a number of approaches have been developed to solve the decoding problem in a tractable fashion.
-In [1] a comprehensive overview of the major decoding strategies is given, with approaches being first grouped according to two main axes:
+One such approach is the time-synchronous search, which under the Viterbi criterion approximates the solution to Equation 2 by only searching for the most probable state sequence: